Yellow fever: Early history

 In 1853, Cloutierville, Louisiana, had a late-summer outbreak of yellow fever that quickly killed 68 of the 91 inhabitants.
 A local doctor concluded that some unspecified infectious agent had arrived in a package from New Orleans.
 In 1854, 650 residents of Savannah, Georgia, died from yellow fever.
 In 1858, St. Matthew's German Evangelical Lutheran Church in Charleston, South Carolina, had 308 yellow fever deaths, reducing the congregation by half.
 A ship carrying persons infected with the virus arrived in Hampton Roads in southeastern Virginia in June 1855.
 The disease spread quickly through the community, eventually killing over 3,000 people, mostly residents of Norfolk and Portsmouth.
-In 1873, Shreveport, Louisiana, lost 759 citizens in an 80-day period to a yellow fever epidemic, with over 400 additional victims eventually succumbing.
-The total death toll from August through November was approximately 1,200.
+In 1873, Shreveport lost 759 citizens in an 80-day period to a yellow fever epidemic that began in August, by November over 400 additional victims succumbed for a total death toll of approximately 1,200.

-In 1878, about 20,000 people died in a widespread epidemic in the Mississippi River Valley.
+The widespread Lower Mississippi Valley yellow fever epidemic of 1878 caused an estimated 20,000 fatalities.
 That year, Memphis had an unusually large amount of rain, which led to an increase in the mosquito population.
 The result was a huge epidemic of yellow fever.
 The steamship John D. Porter took people fleeing Memphis northward in hopes of escaping the disease, but passengers were not allowed to disembark due to concerns of spreading yellow fever.
 The ship roamed the Mississippi River for the next two months before unloading her passengers.

 Major outbreaks have also occurred in southern Europe.
 Gibraltar lost many lives to outbreaks in 1804, 1814, and 1828.
 Barcelona suffered the loss of several thousand citizens during an outbreak in 1821.
-The Duke de Richelieu deployed 30,000 French troops to the border between France and Spain in the Pyrenees Mountains, to establish a cordon sanitaire in order to prevent the epidemic from spreading from Spain into France.
+The Duke de Richelieu deployed 30,000 French troops to the border between France and Spain in the Pyrenees Mountains, to establish a cordon sanitaire to prevent the epidemic from spreading from Spain into France.